2023 Preakness Stakes Odds Tracker

 Jockeys with the Most Preakness Stakes Wins

 Eddie Arcaro won more American classic races than any other jockey in history and finished atop the earnings leaderboard six times from 1940 to 1958.
-His record of six Preakness Stakes titles is unlikely to be ever be matched anytime soon.
+His record of six Preakness Stakes titles is unlikely to ever be matched anytime soon.
+Pat Day came the closest with five wins, his last coming in 1996 on Louis Quatorze.